Frnn4268/voyager-blog/README.md

 #### Environment Variables
 Create a `.env` file in the root directory and add the following environment variables:

-1. Backend
+1. Backend:

 `PORT=<your_port>`

 `MONGODB_URI=<your_mongo_url`

 `JWT_SECRET=<your_secret>`

-2. Frontend
+3. Frontend:

 `REACT_APP_API_URL=<your_api_url>`

 `REACT_APP_API_UPLOAD=<your_api_url>`

 Replace `<your_api_url>` with the URL of your backend API.

 ### Usage
 - Register or log in to your account.
-- Create new blog posts, edit or delete your existing posts.
+- Create new blog posts or edit your existing posts.
 - View posts from other users.
 - Check out the top users on the platform.